-We are registering the resale by the selling securityholders named in this prospectus, or their permitted transferees, an aggregate of 31,612,349 shares of Common Stock, consisting of:
+We are registering the resale by the selling securityholders named in this prospectus, or their permitted transferees, an aggregate of 34,277,756 shares of Common Stock, consisting of:

-- up to 12,020,000 PIPE Shares; - up to 1,885,000 Sponsor Shares; - up to 90,000 shares of Common Stock transferred by the Sponsor to the independent directors of Consonance-HFW; - up to 144,667 shares of Common Stock issuable upon the exercise of the Private Placement Warrants; - up to 4,006,657 shares of Common Stock issuable upon exercise of the PIPE Warrants: - up to 1,349,943 shares of Common Stock issuable upon the exercise of stock options; and - up to 12,116,082 shares of Common Stock and Common Stock issuable upon exercise of warrants issued to certain former security holders of Surrozen Operating, Inc. pursuant to the Business Combination Agreement entered into on April 15, 2021
+- up to 12,020,000 PIPE Shares; - up to 1,885,000 Sponsor Shares; - up to 144,667 shares of Common Stock issuable upon the exercise of the Private Placement Warrants; - up to 4,006,657 shares of Common Stock issuable upon exercise of the PIPE - up to 1,115,364 shares of Common Stock issuable upon the exercise of stock options; and - up to 12,039,417 shares of Common Stock or shares of Common Stock issuable upon exercise of the Warrants pursuant to the Investor Rights Agreement, not already included in any of the foregoing.

-Warrants offered by the selling securityholders

-We are registering the resale by the selling securityholders named in this prospectus, or their permitted transferees, an aggregate of 4,151,324 Warrants, consisting of:
+Warrants offered by the selling securityholders We are registering the resale by the selling securityholders named in this prospectus, or their permitted transferees, an aggregate of 4,151,324 Warrants, consisting of:

-- up to 144,667 Private Placement Warrants; and - up to 4,006,657 PIPE Warrants.
+up to 144,667 Private Placement Warrants; and

-Redemption
+up to 4,006,657 PIPE Warrants.

-The Public Warrants, PIPE Warrants and Private Placement Warrants are redeemable in certain circumstances.
+Redemption The Public Warrants and Private Placement Warrants are redeemable in certain circumstances.
 See the section titled "Description of Our Securities - Warrants."